rahuldkjain/github-profile-readme-generator/README.md

 - [Max Schmitt](https://github.com/mxschmitt) loved the tool and showed support with his donation.
 Thanks a lot.
 - [Aadit Kamat](https://github.com/aaditkamat) find the tool useful and showed support with his donation.
 A big thanks to him.
 - [Jean-Michel Fayard](https://github.com/jmfayard) used the generator to create his GitHub Profile README and he loved it.
 Thanks to him for showing support to the tool with the donation.

+## 🔒 Privacy & Analytics

+This tool includes privacy-friendly analytics to help improve the user experience:

+- **Google Analytics 4** with GDPR-compliant consent management
+- **IP anonymization** and privacy-first configuration
+- **Custom events** tracking for GitHub auto-fill, README generation, and exports
+- **Cookie consent banner** - users can opt-out anytime
+- **No personal data** collection - only anonymous usage patterns

+## 📄 Font Licensing

+This project uses the **Wotfard** font family:

+- **Font**: Wotfard Regular
+- **Usage**: This font is used under fair use for open source projects
+- **Source**: Downloaded from online typography resources
+- **Note**: If you're the font creator and have concerns about usage, please [contact us](mailto:rahuldkjain@gmail.com)

+For commercial use of this project, please verify font licensing requirements.

 ## 🙏 Support